alfert/baumeister/README.md

 Currently, Baumeister is in statu nascendi and merely useful.
 While moving from release 0.1.0 towards 1.0.0 this will change...

+## Next TODOs
+* [ ] Define a human readable build identifier (i.e. counting up) for each jobs
+* [ ] Attach the project name to each build job
+* [ ] Define a consistent event structure including a rendering function for HTML/JSON
+* [ ] Store build results in the Mnesia DB
+* [ ] Store the build log in a flat file per build
+* [ ] Retrieve the build status for each project and render nice icons
+* [ ] Introduce dedicated build views for each project and build number

 ## Binary Releases and Configuration

 Baumeister uses `distillery`(https://hexdocs.pm/distillery/getting-started.html)